tendermint/spec/rust-spec/lightclient/detection/detection.md

 - there exist nodes that have computed light blocks *b* and *c* and
 - there exist *a* such that *attack(a,b,c,t)*.

+We say the attack is at height *a.Header.Height*.

 > In this specification we consider detection of light client
 > attacks.
 Intuitively, the case we consider is that
 > light block *b* is the one from the